-Indian households are incomplete without a stove-top pressure cooker.
-The kind that lets off steam with a shrill whistle.
-We are conditioned to check for done-ness of meat or lentils or rice not by the amount of cooking time, but by the number of whistles let off by the cooker.
+Growing up with a pressure cooker as a staple household device, I was conditioned to check for done-ness of meat or lentils or rice not by the amount of cooking time, but by the number of whistles let off by the pressure cooker.

 Modern pressure cooking has come a long way from the traditional stove-top pressure cooker.
 I'm equal parts nostalgic about the sound of the whistle, and at the same time, glad that my cooker doesn't whistle and shatter the peace in my Swiss neighborhood.

-Over the years, I've eaten my way through, and cooked up countless chicken curries.
+Over the years, I've eaten my way through and cooked up countless chicken curries.
 And there are so many versions, that a lifetime most definitely isn't enough to attempt every single one.

 But, this post isn't about those curries, it is about my family's favorite chicken curry.